FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Summary

-`GeophysicalFlows.jl` is a Julia package that contains partial differential solvers for a collection of large-scale geophysical fluid systems on periodic domains.
+`GeophysicalFlows.jl` is a Julia package that contains partial differential solvers for a collection of geophysical fluid systems on periodic domains.
 All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` Julia package for time-stepping, diagnostics, and output.